Emilo74/Projects/Trivia/TriniTrivia/README.md

 # About the Author

-Emilo Gopaul has been an Associate Software Engineer @[Virtana TT Ltd.](https://www.virtanatech.com/) since 2020.
-He has graduated with a Double Major in Mathematics and Computer Science from the University of the West Indies and is currently pursuing a Master's Degree at Georgia Institute of Technology.
+Emilo Gopaul has been an Associate Software Engineer [@Virtana](https://www.virtanatech.com/) since 2020.
+He has graduated with a Double Major in Mathematics and Computer Science from the University of the West Indies and is currently pursuing a Master's Degree at Georgia Institute of Technology, concentrating on Machine Learning.

 # Social Links